Stefan Wyszyński: Bishop

 Just a year later, on 25 March 1946, Pope Pius XII appointed him Bishop of Lublin; he was consecrated by Cardinal August Hlond on 12 May that year.

 Asked by delegates of the Central Committee of Polish Jews to condemn the Kielce pogrom of 4 July 1946, bishop Wyszyński explained the massacre as popular retribution for Jewish participation in the new Communist government, adding that "the Germans wanted to exterminate the Jewish nation because the Jews spread Communism" (see Żydokomuna).
 He also claimed that Jewish books consulted during trial of Beilis had not dispelled the accusations of ritual murder, and demanded that the Jews leave Poland.
+Nevertheless, these accusations have been challenged.
+In her biography of the cardinal, Ewa K. Czaczkowska writes that such an interpretation of Wyszyński's meeting with the Central Committee of Polish Jews is selective, as a full reading of the protocols from the meeting contains the following: "The bishop condemns all forms of murder from the perspective of Christian ethics, and in the specific case of Kielce he has nothing to add or condemn in particular because the Church always supports the ideal of condemning evil."

+Meanwhile, in a letter published in The Times Wyszyński wrote to a Polish Jewish Holocaust survivor who attended the unveiling of the Majdanek memorial: "We have seen among us the common suffering of the war deluge the children of Israel.
+We have felt with them in their agony and wherever possible we helped them in the common prison which Poland was then, occupied by the invaders.
+We believe that these sufferings will bring forth the blessed fruit of a better life.
+Today we rejoice that the martyrs of Maidenek [sic] are honored with a memorial.
+Let these stones cry to heaven for a durable peace on earth and a mutual love between nations."

 After Hlond's death on 22 October 1948, Wyszyński was named Archbishop of Gniezno and Warsaw, and thus Primate of Poland, on 12 November 1948.
 As the cardinal lay dying, he had asked that Wyszyński's name be forwarded to Rome as a potential replacement.